Peripheral Artery Disease

-Peripheral arterial disease (PAD), also known as peripheral vascular disease or peripheral artery disease, is plaque buildup in your leg arteries that carry oxygen and nutrient-rich blood from your heart to your arms and legs.
+Peripheral artery disease (PAD) is plaque buildup in your leg arteries.
+Your leg arteries carry oxygen and nutrient-rich blood from your heart to your arms and legs.
+Other names for this are peripheral vascular disease or peripheral arterial disease.

 Shaped like hollow tubes, arteries have a smooth lining that prevents blood from clotting and promotes steady blood flow.
-When you have peripheral artery disease, plaque (made of fat, cholesterol and other substances) that forms gradually inside your artery walls slowly narrows your arteries.
+When you have peripheral artery disease, plaque (made of fat, cholesterol and other substances) forms gradually inside your artery walls.
+Slowly, this narrows your arteries.
 This plaque is also known as atherosclerosis.

 Many plaque deposits are hard on the outside and soft on the inside.
 The hard surface can crack or tear, allowing platelets (disc-shaped particles in your blood that help it clot) to come to the area.
 Blood clots can form around the plaque, making your artery even narrower.